Living in an Age of Uncertainty

 In addition to understanding our Strengths, we also need to understand the role we play within the team.
 High performing teams are made up of diverse individuals and we all need to play different roles in business and in teams in order to survive and operate in an agile way.
 As a result, we sought to understand what differentiates effective teams from exceptionally successful teams in a VUCA world that is inherently multifaceted and changeable, with future developments being difficult to predict and available data carrying the potential for confusion or error.

-Team Insights is an online self-report, ipsative questionnaire that provides individuals and teams with an awareness of the characteristics that help them to be successful.
-Completion of the BeTalent Team Insights questionnaire produces an interpretive report which can be used to support individual and team development conversations.
+Team is an online self-report, ipsative questionnaire that provides individuals and teams with an awareness of the characteristics that help them to be successful.
+Completion of the BeTalent Team questionnaire produces an interpretive report which can be used to support individual and team development conversations.
 The tool is not suitable for recruitment purposes and is highly effective when used for coaching, feedback and facilitation.
-If you would like to try the new Team Insight questionnaire, please feel free to have a go and we will send you your report, using the self-report link below:
+If you would like to try the new Team questionnaire, please feel free to have a go and we will send you your report, using the self-report link below: